aryadevesh/Data-Analytics-Project-/README.md

 The EmployeeAnalysisFacade class provides a simplified interface to run the entire employee analysis process.

 ## Methods
-__init__(self, csv_file): Initializes the facade with the specified CSV file. load_data(self): Loads the data from the CSV file. clean_data(self): Cleans the data by handling missing values and outliers. calculate_ratings(self): Calculates performance ratings for employees. apply_transformations(self, ratings): Applies various transformations to the ratings. find_best_p_value(self, transformations): Finds the best p-value for the Shapiro-Wilk test. categorize_employees(self, ratings): Categorizes employees based on their ratings. plot_normal_distribution(self, mean, std, thresholds): Plots the normal distribution of employee performance. save_categorized_employees(self, categories): Saves the categorized employees to a CSV file. run(self): Executes the complete workflow.
+1. __init__(self, csv_file): Initializes the facade with the specified CSV file.
+2. load_data(self): Loads the data from the CSV file.
+3. clean_data(self): Cleans the data by handling missing values and outliers.
+4. calculate_ratings(self): Calculates performance ratings for employees.
+5. apply_transformations(self, ratings): Applies various transformations to the ratings.
+6. find_best_p_value(self, transformations): Finds the best p-value for the Shapiro-Wilk test.
+7. categorize_employees(self, ratings): Categorizes employees based on their ratings.
+8. plot_normal_distribution(self, mean, std, thresholds): Plots the normal distribution of employee performance.
+9. save_categorized_employees(self, categories): Saves the categorized employees to a CSV file.
+10. run(self): Executes the complete workflow.

-Transformations
+## Transformations
-The transformations module contains classes that implement different transformation strategies using the Strategy design pattern.
+The transformations module contains classes implementing different transformation strategies using the Strategy design pattern.

 ## Base Class
-TransformationStrategy: Abstract base class for transformations. apply(self, data): Abstract method to apply the transformation. name(self): Abstract method to return the name of the transformation. test_normality(self, data): Tests the normality of the data using the Shapiro-Wilk test.
+- TransformationStrategy: Abstract base class for transformations.
+- apply(self, data): Abstract method to apply the transformation.
+- name(self): Abstract method to return the name of the transformation.
+- test_normality(self, data): Tests the normality of the data using the Shapiro-Wilk test.
 ### Concrete Classes
-OriginalTransformation: Applies no transformation.
+- OriginalTransformation: Applies no transformation.
-LogTransformation: Applies a logarithmic transformation.
+- LogTransformation: Applies a logarithmic transformation.
-SqrtTransformation: Applies a square root transformation.
+- SqrtTransformation: Applies a square root transformation.
-BoxCoxTransformation: Applies a Box-Cox transformation.
+- BoxCoxTransformation: Applies a Box-Cox transformation.
-InverseTransformation: Applies an inverse transformation.
+- InverseTransformation: Applies an inverse transformation.
 ### Factory Class
-TransformationFactory: Provides a method to get all transformation strategies. get_transformations(): Returns a list of all available transformation strategies.
+- TransformationFactory: Provides a method to get all transformation strategies.
+- get_transformations(): Returns a list of all available transformation strategies.
 ### Utilities
 The utils module contains utility functions used by the package.

 ## Functions
-load_data(csv_file): Loads data from the specified CSV file.
+- load_data(csv_file): Loads data from the specified CSV file.
-Testing
+## Testing
-Unit tests are provided in the tests module.
+- Unit tests are provided in the tests module.
 To run the tests, use a test runner like unittest:

 python -m unittest discover tests